Lenoxo/100-days-of-code/log.md

 **Today's Progress:**

-1. **Learning Design Patterns and More**: I've practiced more with the Builder pattern, now I added a Director class and finally completely understood the concept to the point where I'm comfortable with it.
+1. **Learning Design Patterns and More**: I've practiced more with the Builder pattern, now I added a Director class, and another Builder class, for empanadas.
+And finally completely understood the concept to the point where I'm comfortable with it.

+Also, I started the AWS Cloud Practitioner Fundamentals course in w3schools, for now, I learned that their key value is that you only pay for what you use, and AWS EC2 means AWS Elastic Cloud Compute.
+Talking about the virtual server, it's easy to upgrade and downgrade.

 Links to the repos used:

 1. [HTML-CSS-JS-Challenges](https://github.com/Lenoxo/HTML-CSS-JS-challenges/tree/challenges-in-process)

-**Thoughts**: It has been a good day, I just had an hour and a half to practice programming, but I'm happy with the progress.
+**Thoughts**: It has been a good day.
+I just had an hour and a half to practice programming, but I'm happy with the progress.

 ### Day 88, September 16, 2024